Bloom-host/BloomDocs/docs/plugins_and_modifications/forge-setup.md

 After you have installed it, head over to an [SFTP client](https://docs.bloom.host/how-to-use-sftp) such as FileZilla and upload everything inside your folder to your server.

-Next, go to the Startup tab on your server.
+Next, go to the Startup tab on your server, look for the Server Jar File field.
 Rename your forge-xxx file to the same thing written in that field. (server.jar by default)

 Create a new folder called `mods`.
 Place any jars of mods you want in here.